tinyerp/erppeek/docs/api.rst

 Advanced methods
 ~~~~~~~~~~~~~~~~

-Those methods give more control on the OpenERP objects: workflows, wizards
+Those methods give more control on the OpenERP objects: workflows and reports.
-and reports.
 Please refer to `the OpenERP documentation`_ for details.

 .. automethod:: Client.execute(obj, method, *params, **kwargs)